pierre-jean/pierre-jean.github.io/source/_posts/2016-07-18-two-software-craftsmanship-books-review.markdown

 On the other hand, Sandro Mancuso has a more "classic" career: he graduated as a software developer and entered the industry as an already talented and high skilled professional.
 He's also younger and maybe his experience will resonate more with the average developer.
 But not many of us can pretend to have the same impressive career.
 Sandro obstinately challenged himself to raise his level and reach his main goal.
 Changing country or quitting job just to pass an interview are some of the many things he went through.
 He is, like Robert C. Martin, a well-known and respected figure of the Software Craftsmanship community.
 Despite his versatile professionnal experience, you will find his book more settled in the current period context.
 His book focuses on the failures of Agile movement (a movement born in 2001 and still growing today as some companies are just starting to adopt it).

-Finally, both books have been written at different times: 2011 for *The clean coder* and 2014 for *The Software Craftsman*.
+Finally, both books have been written at different times: 2011 for *The Clean Coder* and 2014 for *The Software Craftsman*.
 This allows the second one to make different references to the first one.
 It will then seems normal that you may find complementary information between both books.

 Unfinished business
 -------------------